Camp Free2Be is designed to serve as a safe and affirming space for trans and nonbinary youth.

 Through Camp Free2Be’s Volunteer Junior Counselor Program, trans and nonbinary teens ages 14-18 can serve as role models, support camp activities, and learn leadership skills.

-Anyone who has not previously attended any SMYAL programs must first attend a SMYAL Welcome Session.
-After attending the Welcome Session, families will receive an invite to join our registration portal and register for camp.
+After attending the Welcome Session, families will receive an invitation to join our registration portal and register for camp.

 If you already have a Trax account, you can register today on our Youth Programs Portal!